Striking deals to end campus protests, some colleges invite discussion of their investments

 NEW YORK (AP) — Anti-war demonstrations ceased this week at a small number of U.S. universities after school leaders struck deals with pro-Palestinian protesters, fending off possible disruptions of final exams and graduation ceremonies.

-The agreements at schools including Brown, Northwestern and Rutgers stand out amidst the chaotic scenes and 2,300-plus arrests on 44 campuses across the nation since April 17.
+The agreements at schools including Brown, Northwestern and Rutgers stand out amidst the chaotic scenes and 2,400-plus arrests on 46 campuses across the nation since April 17.
 Tent encampments and building takeovers have disrupted classes at some schools, including Columbia and UCLA.

-Deals included commitments by universities to at least review their investments in Israel or to hear calls to stop doing business with the Middle East nation, a longtime U.S. ally.
+Deals included commitments by universities to review their investments in Israel or hear calls to stop doing business with the longtime U.S. ally.
 Many protester demands have zeroed in on links to the Israeli military as the war grinds on in Gaza.

 The agreements to even discuss divestment mark a major step on an issue that has been controversial for years, with opponents of a long-running campaign to boycott Israel saying it veers into antisemitism.
 But while the colleges have made concessions around amnesty for protesters and funding for Middle Eastern studies, they have made no promises about changing their investments.

-Note: This story has been corrected to show that 132 protesters were arrested at the State University of New York at New Paltz, not 133.